userfrosting/learn/08.routes-and-controllers/06.client-input/01.validation/docs.md

 If your page includes the `pages/partials/page.js.twig` partial template, then the validation rules will become available via the Javascript variable `page.validators.contact`.

-[notice=tip]For an example of how this all fits together, see the controller method `AccountController::pageRegister`, and the template `pages/register.html.twig`.
+[notice=tip]For an example of how this all fits together, see the `UserFrosting\Theme\AdminLTE\Controller\RegisterPageAction` controller, and the template `pages/register.html.twig` from the AdminLTE sprinkle.
 At the bottom of the template you will see the include for `pages/partials/page.js.twig`.

 If you visit the page `/account/register` and use "View Source", you can see how the validation rules have been injected into the page.
 See [exporting variables](/client-side-code/exporting-variables#page-specific-variables) for more details on exporting server-side variables to Javascript variables on a page.[/notice]